plan a visit

 We know that visiting a new place for the first time can be a bit outside of our comfort zones, so we want to let you know what you could expect on a typical Sunday.
 We hope this helps make things more comfortable for you as you plan your first visit.
 We are looking forward to meeting you!

 We have a large parking lot here at New Life, including several handicap spaces if you need one.
-From there, it's just a short walk to our main worship facility, where you will be warmly welcomed by smiling faces.
+From there, it's just a short walk to our Worship Auditorium, where you will be warmly welcomed by smiling faces.
 Feel free to sit wherever you feel comfortable!

 The attire that is generally worn is casual, but some like to dress up.
 It's completely up to you!